-The term of working environment refers to the location in which a particular task is completed.
-The working environment includes the actual location of the work, as well as the surrounding environment of the workplace (external environment).
-The ideal work environment includes the physical aspects such as the location of work, lighting, ventilation, furnishing and daily cleanliness of the place and other facilities such as restrooms, bathrooms etc., also includes intimate human relations at work, the friendly relation between workers, and workers and leaders.
+- 2) The Criterion of Incorporeal and Material Rights - 3) The Criterion of an Appropriate Environment and workers and leaders.
 The work environment includes everything that surrounds the individual in his work and affects his behavior and performance, and his inclination towards his work, the group that works with it, his/her management and the project to which he/she belongs.
 When we look at the number of hours per day, that they are spent in our businesses, whether governmental or private, we will realize, that we spend many hours in working compared to what we spend in our homes without counting the hours of sleep.
 Therefore, it will be necessary to have a healthy, attractive, positive and friendly work environment, through which the employee, whatever his\her job and responsibilities, can do his/her best, and can offer his/her all skills and expertise.
-The working environment in order to be appropriate, it must achieve job satisfaction for workers in their organizations.
+The working environment in order to be appropriate, it must achieve job for workers in their organizations.
 The ideal environment for any employee is his\her sense of belonging to the place where he\she works, and his sense that, that place is part of it, he\she is a member in the working family, this makes him\her feel reassured and satisfied with the place where he\she works and he\she will give the place maximum productivity.
 Improvement of the work environment is very necessary and positively influential in the morale of the workers, their attitudes and behavior, which in turn affect their productivity.
 The group of facilities and services enjoyed by the worker in the workplace to run his/her work in a way that motivates him and increases his desire to work with high productivity leads to achieve the maximum possible goals of the project.
 This standard refers to all activities, transactions, measures, and procedures that contribute to improving the working environment, whether material or moral, which contribute directly or indirectly to increase the productivity of the worker and achieve the highest degree of loyalty to the job "loyalty of employees to their organizations in which they work."
-Accordingly, all activities, transactions, measures, and procedures that include these characteristics must be included within the scope of the disclosure of the social performance of corporations in the area of workers' riahts.
+Accordingly, all activities, transactions, measures, and procedures that include these characteristics must be included within the scope of the disclosure of the social performance of corporations in the area of workers' rights.